rike14/cardapio-java-react/README.md

 ## <h2 id="about">📃 About The Project </h2>

 - Digital Menu home page;
-- Add a new product;
+- Add a new product only if you logged admin;
 - Notifications using Toasty;
 - Database running in container with Docker.

-## Next steps to do in the project:
 - Login;
 - User only read information if not logged in;

+## Next steps to do in the project:

 - Edit existing product information if the user is logged in;
 - Delete existing product if the user is logged in;
 - Loading.